IfAD Public Talk Series

 Our speakers are leading national and international experts and policymakers who talk about the economic and development issues, challenges, and opportunities of our time.
 The talks are open to general audience, and all are encouraged to attend.

-Speaker: Caren Grown, The Brookings Institution
+Speaker: Caren Grown, Senior Fellow, The Bookings Institution

 Location: Zoom